Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 • ash from cigarettes or chewing gum.

-This is not an exhaustive list of contaminants that should be assessed by you in line with HACCP standards.
+This is not an exhaustive list of contaminants that you should assess in accordance with HACCP standards.
 You should always be aware of what is stored above a food item and how it imposes a physical risk on anything underneath it.

 Why is HACCP Important?

 Following proper HACCP guidelines helps establish a strong foundation for any business, regardless of its level in the food industry.
-There are several reasons why you would want to follow these guidelines, including building a good reputation among businesses and customers, as well as improving your health and safety rating.
+There are several reasons why you would want to follow these guidelines, including building a good reputation among businesses and customers and improving your health and safety rating.

 Compliance with HACCP is essential for anyone seeking to work with food safely and successfully.
-Great businesses are those that can be trusted to carry out their duties safely and effectively, with people’s well-being being put at the forefront of their operations.
-Put in simpler terms, failure to follow these guidelines and practices could not only cost your job, but also your business, or even cause someone to lose their life.
+Great businesses can be trusted to carry out their duties safely and effectively, with people’s well-being at the forefront of their operations.
+Put in simpler terms, failure to follow these guidelines and practices could cost your job, your business, or even cause someone to lose their life.

 Do The HACCP Rules Apply to Me?

 Some practices will differ between industries.
-For example, some rules found in food distribution won’t be relevant for food production and preparation.
-However, we will cover the core elements that apply to all industries and are considered standard across each sector, following current UK Laws and Regulations.
+For example, some rules in food distribution won’t be relevant for food production and preparation.
+However, following current UK Laws and Regulations, we will cover the core elements that apply to all industries and are considered standard across each sector.

 If you are interested in risk assessments for a particular business, then see our dedicated assessments for;

-Each industry comes with its own set of hazards, depending on the type of food used.
-Any risk assessment completed with HSEDocs will be considered as part of your due diligence and therefore be rated as a business, as seen by the FSA.
+Each industry has its own set of hazards, depending on the type of food used.
+Any risk assessment completed with HSEDocs will be considered part of your due diligence and, therefore, rated as a business, as seen by the FSA.

-HSEDocs offers an Online Level 2 Food Hygiene Course, which can be completed in under 2 hours and is recognised by the relevant government bodies, counting towards your Food Hygiene rating.
+HSEDocs offers an Online Level 2 Food Hygiene Course, which can be completed in under two hours and is recognised by the relevant government bodies.
+It counts towards your Food Hygiene rating.

-When a food safety inspector visits you, you will not only be reviewed on your current compliance with these core principles, but also your historical records related to compliance.
+When a food safety inspector visits you, you will be reviewed not only on your current compliance with these core principles but also on your historical records related to compliance.
 Good record-keeping is essential to any well-run outlet in the food industry and can lead to significant deductions being issued.
 The reverse is also true.
-If you are inspected on a typical day when you aren’t entirely up to code, then historic records of compliance can be viewed as diligent, in line with correct practices.
+If you are inspected on a typical day when you aren’t entirely up to code, historic compliance records can be viewed as diligent, in line with correct practices.

 HACCP Compliance Training at HSEDocs

 HACCP compliance is crucial for running your business safely and ensuring compliance with governmental guidelines.
-If you are looking to attain a high Food Safety Standard rating, then following the seven core principles and understanding the three key hazards is key to doing so.
+If you want to attain a high Food Safety Standard rating, you must follow the seven core principles and understand the three key hazards.

-HSEDocs offers a range of online courses designed to provide training for individuals at all levels, helping them understand and comply with food hygiene standards to a nationally recognised standard.
+HSEDocs offers a range of online courses designed to train individuals at all levels, helping them understand and comply with food hygiene standards to a nationally recognised standard.

 Online Level 2 Food Hygiene Training Course